jonashackt/soap-spring-boot-cxf/README.md

 But getting to know, how stuff is working, it´s often better to have a look at some tests.
 There should be a amount of test-cases, that show standard (JAX-WS with CXF) ways to test webservices, but also non-standard approaches to test some
 UseCases i came across developing e.g. the custom SoapFaults on incorrect XML-messages.

+### Facade-Mode

+Sometimes, you are in need of a facade-mode, where your implementation doesn´t call real backends and only returns Dummy-Responses.
+E.g. when you want to protect your backends when load is getting to high for them (not for your server :), that is based on solid Spring-technology) or even if you want to build up a new environment, where your backends are not available right from the start.
+And you want this configurable, so you can react fast, when needed.

+For this Scenario, Spring´s powerful but yet easy to use [Profile-Mechanism] will serve you well.
+In combination with using org.springframework.core.io.Resource to load your Dummy-Response-Files instead of Java´s NIO.2 (that could [fuck you up] because of classloader-differences in other environments than your local machine), your done with that task quite fast.

 ### Done´s
 * No XML-configuration, also for undocumented CXF-details :)